Annie-XIE/summary-os/mirantis+xenserver+neutron.md

     East-West traffic
     North-South traffic

+Draw traffic flow graphs to explain the traffic and OVS rules, iptables, ...

 #### 3. XenServer fuel plugin

 #### 4. Future

-Looking forward, we will enable more neutron features on XenServer, such as VxLAN, VPNaaS, SDN, ....
+Looking forward, we will enrich more neutron features on XenServer, such as VxLAN, VPNaaS, SDN, ....